From BR Bullpen

 Biographical Information

-Yo-Yo Davalillo is the brother of Víctor Davalillo, father of Marco Antonio Davalillo and David Davalillo and grandfather of Marco Davalillo Jr. He spent one month in the major leagues as a 25-year-old shortstop, hitting over .290 but adding virtually no power or walks.
-The regular shortstop that year for the 1953 Washington Senators was 25-year-old Pete Runnels.
-Broken bones in his leg, suffered while sliding into second during a Venezuelan winter league game, prevented Davalillo from getting back to the majors.
-He remained at Triple-A into the early '60s.
+Yo-Yo Davalillo is the brother of Víctor Davalillo, father of Marco Antonio Davalillo and David Davalillo and grandfather of Marco Davalillo Jr. He spent one month in the major leagues as a 25-year-old shortstop in 1953, hitting over .290 but adding virtually no power or walks.
+The regular shortstop that year for the Washington Senators was 25-year-old Pete Runnels.
+Broken bones in his leg, suffered while sliding into second base during a Venezuelan League game, prevented Davalillo from getting back to the majors.
+He remained at Triple-A into the early 1960s.

 The name "Yo-Yo" was stuck on him in the U.S. In Venezuela, he is known as Pompeyo Davalillo.
 He played baseball there through age 36 and was then a manager.
 He also managed in Mexico; brother Vic played under him in the late 1970s.